VelezAntonio/Lifecalc2.0/README.md

-This will be a new and improved version of lifecalc ( using reactThis will be a new and improved version of lifecalc) using react
+This will be a new and improved version of lifecalc (https://github.com/VelezAntonio/Lifecalc) using react